skariel/td4/README.md

+# TODO: mytests
-# TODO: implement new_solution page
+# TODO: mysolutions
-# TODO: limit characters in test / solution desc
+# TODO: content in "about" page
+# TODO: deletion of tests
-# TODO: limit code in test
+# TODO: deletion of solutions
-# TODO: limit code in solution
+# TODO: updating of tests
-# TODO: limit title length
+# TODO: updating of solutions